On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometrization of period morphisms

-These maps are quasi-isomorphisms: the first one by the first quasi-isomorphism from (\ref{passage1}) and flatness of $\Acris(\Lambda)$ over $\A_{\crr}$; the second one, via the filtered Poincar\'e Lemma, can be $p$-identified with the identity map
+These maps are quasi-isomorphisms: the first one by the first quasi-isomorphism from (\ref{passage1}) and flatness of $\Acris(\Lambda)$ over $\A_{\crr}$; the second one, via the filtered Poincar\'e Lemma (note that both the domain and the target compute crystalline cohomology of $\overline{R}^+_{\Lambda,n}$ over $\Acris(\overline{R}_{\Lambda})_n$), can be identified with the identity map

+Assume now that the map $f$ is compatible with Frobenius.
+Then in our lemma we may take $R^+_{\crr}=\wt{R}^+_{\crr}$ in which case we can use Proposition \ref{poniedzialek1}.
+In general, map $f$ will not be compatible with Frobenius and then we have to argue via a zig-zag of such maps as in the proof of Lemma \ref{addedb1}. \end{proof}